Cytokines are a type of immunotherapy. They are used to treat some types of cancer, including kidney cancer.

 - some types of leukaemia

-You can have interferon into the bloodstream through a drip (infusion).
-But you are more likely to have it as an injection just under the skin (subcutaneously).
+You are more likely to have interferon as an injection just under the skin (subcutaneously).
+Or you might have it into the bloodstream through a drip (infusion).

 How often you have it depends on which type of cancer you are having treatment for.
-Most people have interferon 3 times a week but you can have it as a daily injection.
+Most people have interferon 3 times a week.
+Or you might have it as a daily injection.

 The video below shows you how to give an injection just under your skin (subcutaneously).